dereckmezquita/derecksnotes.com/README.md

 ## Technical Overview

-The technology stack has been modified in version `3.0` to cater to the new functionalities and to streamline the development process.
+The technology stack has been modified in version `4.0` to cater to the new functionalities and to streamline the development process.

 ### Frontend

-- **Next.js**: Adopted for its capabilities in server-side rendering, facilitating better SEO and performance.
+- **Next.js 14**: Using app dir and server side rendering features.
 - **TypeScript**: Employed for its static typing.
 - **React**: Utilised for UI components.
 - **MDX**: Chosen for content writing, combining markdown with React.